drjunior90/cypress-typescript-cucumber/README.md

 ## Overview

 This is a sample project for getting started with Cypress, Typescript and Cucumber.
-The tests created for the [Todo App](https://todomvc.com/examples/react/#/) are documented as scenarios in feature files with Cucumber:
+The acceptance tests created for the [Todo App](https://todomvc.com/examples/react/#/) are documented as scenarios in feature files with Cucumber:

 * Feature files describing the scenarios can be found in: `/src/features`